 It is widely believed that oppressive dreams are frequent in people going through a time of bereavement.

-A study analyzing dream quality, as well as the linking of oppressive dreams in bereavement, discovered that oppressive dreams:
+A study analyzing dream quality, as well as the linking of oppressive dreams in bereavement,

 - were more frequent in the first year of bereavement